Eligibility

 Switching Agencies?

-If you are an existing employee transferring employment from one agency to another you MUST re-enroll for all coverages.
+If you are an existing employee transferring employment from one agency to another you MAY NEED TO complete your insurance paperwork again to ensure seamless coverage.
 As part of your re-enrollment due to transferring, you may not change your benefit elections or elect previously declined coverages.

 FAQs